Overview

 As of spring 2023, total project work for MVP was roughly 94 percent complete, which included all work on the project’s three compressor stations and its three original interconnect facilities, with the additional Greene interconnect mechanically complete, as well as roughly 282 miles of pipe welded and in-place, and more than half of the right-of-way fully restored.

 On June 3, 2023, the President of the United States signed legislation that raised the Nation’s debt limit and ratified and approved all permits and authorizations necessary for the construction and initial operation of the MVP and directed the applicable federal agencies to maintain such authorizations.
 Mountain Valley is grateful for the full support of the White House, as well as the strong leadership of Democratic and Republican legislators for recognizing the MVP as a critical energy infrastructure project.
-MVP project construction resumed in mid-July 2023, and the MVP project team is working to safely and responsibly complete construction and place the pipeline in-service for the benefits of energy reliability and affordability in the form of lower natural gas prices for American consumers.
+MVP project construction resumed in mid-July 2023; and the MVP entered service on June 14, 2024, after satisfying all applicable legal and regulatory requirements, including all applicable in-service conditions of the U.S. Pipeline and Hazardous Materials Safety Administration’s Consent Agreement for the project, and receiving all remaining approvals from the Federal Energy Regulatory Commission.
+MVP is now flowing domestic natural gas for the benefits of energy reliability and affordability in the form of lower natural gas prices for American consumers.